 So while veges do have some nutrients, they also have some of these anti-nutrients in them which cause all kinds of issues, as well as block many of the nutrients anyway.
 Often the amount of nutrients in the vegetables are so small, that you have to eat a lot to get any where near the RDA – like a cow chewing all day, except for the fact that we don’t have the four stomachs to handle all that cellulose.
 And it just means you are getting lots of the anti-nutrients too.

 So veges really should be super well cooked and relegated to a little bit of decoration on the plate, rather than the whole meal or snack being based around vegetables only.

-(The exception to this is fruit-like veges such as zucchini, cucumber, tomato and root veges like carrots, pumpkin & potato which have the least anti-nutrients like fruit.)
+(The exception to this is fruit-like veges such as zucchini, cucumber, tomato, peppers and root veges like carrots, pumpkin & potato which have the least anti-nutrients like fruit.)

 So this is why I’m getting into more fruit lately and here are some Peaty snack ideas to keep you going…